 A curated program of performances and interactive projects new to the New York fair

-Launching for the first time at Frieze’s eighth consecutive edition in New York, Live is a program of time-based projects across Frieze New York 2018.
+Launching for the first time at Frieze’s seventh consecutive edition in New York, Live is a program of time-based projects across Frieze New York 2018.

 Curator Adrienne Edwards is working closely with galleries — who will pay no fees for participation — to present new and historic works centered on performance and participation in the fair’s public areas.

 Live at Frieze New York 2018 affirms the fair’s committment to both curated programming and providing support to boundary-pushing practice.
 Participating artists and galleries will be announced in the coming months.

 Frieze enjoys a strong tradition of commissioning artists’ time-based work, with live and participatory works by Dora Budor, Pia Camil, Maurizio Cattelan, Giosetta Fioroni, Liz Glynn, Anthea Hamilton, Ryan McNamara and Eduardo Navarro featured in recent editions of Frieze New York; the first performance work ever acquired for the collection of the Tate, meanwhile, was acquired from Frieze London in 2004.